About Cookeville

-The City of Cookeville, incorporated in 1903, is located 79 miles east of Nashville and 101 miles west of Knoxville at the intersection of I-40 and Highway 111 in the Upper Cumberland Region of Middle Tennessee.
-The Municipality’s land area is 35.99876 square miles.
-Cookeville is the county seat of Putnam County and is one of four cities located within the county.
-The other municipalities are Algood, Baxter, and Monterey.
+The City of Cookeville, re-incorporated in 1903, is located 80 miles east of Nashville, 98 miles north of Chattanooga and 102 miles west of Knoxville at the intersection of I-40 and Highway 111.
+The 2025 estimated population of the city was 36,546, and the current land area is 23,173 acres, or 36.2 square miles.
+Cookeville is the county seat of Putnam County and is the largest City in the Upper Cumberland Region of Middle Tennessee.

 Government